-Alcohol in beverages contains 7 calories per gram, according to the McKinley Health Center -- compared to 9 calories per gram in dietary fat and 4 calories per gram in protein and carbohydrates.
+Alcohol in beverages contains seven calories per gram, compared to nine calories per gram in dietary fat, and four calories per gram in protein and carbohydrates.
 Therefore, heavy drinking can quickly cause your calorie intake to skyrocket.
-However, moderate drinking is associated with a lower risk of heart disease, note authors of a 2008 review in the “American Journal of Therapeutics.”

 Video of the Day